mostlydev/terra.dmwl/README.md

 # PHP DICOM Worklist Server

-This is a standalone worklist SCP provider for a particular application called `terra`.
-However, the implementation has been deliberately split into DMWL management classes and database interface classes so that it can be reused for pretty much any project.
+This is a standalone worklist SCP provider for a particular RIS called `terra`.
+The implementation has been deliberately split into DMWL management classes and database interface classes so that it can be reused.

-> See notes at the end about how to make this a worklist daemon for other schemas.
+> See notes at the end about how to turn this into a worklist daemon for other schemas.

 This is all very rudimentary.
 Briefly, this application: